 types that are fixed point or that

-If you use a virtual bus as an input or an output for a referenced model, the bus cannot contain a variable-size signal element.
+If you use a virtual bus as an input or an output for a referenced model, the bus cannot contain a variable-sized signal element.
 See Model Reference Requirements for Nonvirtual Buses.

 A signal that connects to a Model block is